notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

 uuid: e05bb162-e79e-425b-b4fa-5874d4be235f
 ---

-We saw with the CSS **hover** property, using just CSS we can start to make our web page interactive.
-When a use takes an action (like hovering over an element), we can add CSS code to respond to that.

-CSS **transitions** allow us to fully customize the look of elements as their styles change.

-Transitions have four values that we need to set:
+As we saw with **hover**, we can use CSS to add some movement to our webpage.

+We've seen the example of a CSS element changing color when it's hovered over.
+We can control how that color change takes place, using a CSS **transition**.
+We can do this by setting four different properties for a transition.

 ### property
 The `transition-property` is which property we are going animate during our transition.